trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 | :-------------------------------- | ---------------------------------------- |
 | projectReference | The reference of the project generated from the ProjectStart call |

+Any attempts to void a project on an invalid status will result in a 422 response.

 ### SupportingDocument

 The Supporting Document allows for multiple documents to be associated with a Project or Lodgement in a single call.
 The ProjectReference sits in the main body and the request accepts an array of pre-loaded files using [FileUploadToken](#fileuploadtoken)